Kjarten/XAudiole/haust2015/README.md

 - c.
 It helps consume more drinks faster
 - d.
 Task runner that makes sure we write good JavaScript code

+NOTE: `Gulp` is a package manager, has same purpose as `NPM` did in current course.

 **1.2 JSHint is a tool that can help us write better JavaScript code, how does it work?**